firattamur/go-starter-kit/go-basics/08-arrays/arrays.md

     var a = [...]int{0: 1, 1: 2, 2: 3, 3: 4, 4: 5}
   ```

-- Arrays initialized with default value of 0, if not specified:
+- Arrays initialized with a default value of 0, if not specified:

   ```go
     var a = [5]int{1, 2, 3}